 Common PTSD Workers’ Comp Claims

 Some jobs are particularly dangerous and/or involve witnessing horrific events.
 This includes police officers, firefighters, and emergency medical technicians (ETMs).
-Any high stress job can put employees at risk of developing PTSD.
+Any high stress job can put employees at risk of developing post-traumatic stress disorder.

-It is also common for employees who suffer from workplace accidents to develop PTSD.
+It is also common for employees who suffer from workplace accidents to develop this mental health condition.
 This is especially true for employees who suffer from an amputation of a body part.
-Going back to operating a machine or even just entering the factory can bring on signs and symptoms of PTSD.
+Going back to operating a machine or even just entering the factory can bring on signs and symptoms of the disorder.

 Some of our clients experience terrible events in their everyday jobs.
 They witness gruesome accidents, illness, and death.
 Doctors and nurses are especially vulnerable.
-We are seeing this first-hand with a recent influx of front-line responders who developed PTSD after treating Covid-19 patients.
+We are seeing this first-hand with a recent influx of front-line responders who developed this mental health condition after treating Covid-19 patients.

-Getting robbed or assaulted on-the-job is another life event that can lead to PTSD.
+Getting robbed or assaulted on-the-job is another life event that can lead to post-traumatic stress disorder.
 Having to return to a store location and face similar danger is just too much.